Notes on Thermodynamics

 Energy

-To calculate \(U\) for a system, we could theoretically sum all its particle energies, but thermodynamics is about analyzing large systems using a small number of macroscopic variables, ignoring underlying particles, so we’d like to use a different method.
-Besides, when thermodynamics was invented no one knew what matter was made of, so such a sum wasn’t an option, yet a thermodynamic definition of \(U\) was developed and it’s what we’ll use here.
+To calculate \(U\), we could in principle sum the energy of each particle in a system, but thermodynamics is about analyzing large systems using a small number of macroscopic variables, ignoring underlying particles, so we’d like to take a different approach.
+There’s also a historical reason: when thermodynamics was developed, the microscopic structure of matter wasn’t yet understood, so such a sum wasn’t even an option.
+A macroscopic definition of $U$ was developed instead, and it’s what we’ll use here.

-That definition of \(U\) comes from the first law of thermodynamics which describes energy flow and says that internal energy changes through just two mechanisms: heat \(Q\) and work \(W\) \(\Delta U = Q + W\)
+The thermodynamic definition of \(U\) comes from the first law of thermodynamics which describes energy flow and says that internal energy changes through just two mechanisms: work \(W\) and heat \(Q\) \(\Delta U = Q + W\)

 Work

 Work is defined as energy transferred by a force acting through a displacement.
-“Displacement” usually refers to a change in the spatial coordinate of a particle, but in thermodynamics it’s defined more generally as changing an extensive variable.
-An extensive variable is any quantity that defines the size or amount of matter in a system, such as volume, mass, etc..
-This contrasts with intensive variables such as temperature and pressure which do not change when volume, for example, is cut in half.
+“Displacement” typically refers to the spatial displacement of a particle, but in thermodynamics it’s defined generally as the change in an extensive variable.
+An extensive variable is one that defines the size or amount of matter in a system, such as volume, mass, charge, etc. This contrasts with intensive variables such as temperature and pressure which do not change when volume, for example, is cut in half.

-There are many different types of work.
-For example, if a system contains charges in a potential \(\phi\), we can “displace” charge by adding an amount \(dq\) thereby doing an amount of work given by
+Because there are many different types of extensive variables, there are many different types of work.
+For example, if a system contains charges in a potential \(\phi\), we can “displace” charge by adding an amount \(dq\) thereby doing work

-Let’s look at two common processes involving work: isothermal and adiabatic processes.
+Let’s look at two common processes involving work.

-We can’t calculate \(W\) like for the isotherm because \(T\) isn’t constant.
-Instead, we have to use an explicit formula for \(U\).
-For an ideal gas we have
+To calculate \(W\) we need an explicit formula for \(U\).
+For ideal gases we have

 Heat